vitiral/strfmt/README.md

 ## Using the Map trait for customizing the display<a name="map-trait"></a>

 Pursuant to [Github Issue #17](https://github.com/vitiral/strfmt/issues/17) this trait is implemented.

+The Map trait is automatically implemented for all compliant HashMaps<br>
+It can also be optionally implemented for `serde_json::Map` and `hashbrown::HashMap` (automatically) by using the features `serde_json` and `hashbrown` respectively

 > <a name = "stdlib-impl"></a>